OUR TEAM

 (Education Officer)

-Kemoneetwe is from the village of Motopi and heads up our Schools Education programme, bringing lively and interesting hands-on activities to the Environmental Clubs in our five regional partner schools.
+Kemoneetwe is from the village of Moreomaoto and heads up our School's Education programme, bringing lively and interesting hands-on activities to the Environmental Clubs in our five regional partner schools.

 She is passionate about educational development and ensuring children have a better future by laying a good foundation in their early school life.